fomenko-ai/cranberrypy/README.md

 ![Usage](https://files.fikus.me/hell/95c18b16e712904bffa61ffe660ae1e367779757.png)

+The code of the examples is located in the directory `examples`.

 By right-clicking in an empty field, you can select the required project folder.

 By right-clicking on a module, you can display the module's dependencies or view classes.